EnglishEN

 1WV = Volkswagen America, passenger cars

-1V1 = Volkswagen America, pick-up models
+1V1 = Volkswagen America, pickup models

-Position 4, 5 & 6: Fill numbers:
+Positions 4, 5 & 6: Filler Numbers:

 (3x Z, except USA and Canada)

-Position 7 & 8: Type designation:
+Positions 7 & 8: Type Designation:

 2-digit abbreviated type designation, from the first 2 digits of the official type designation

-eg 1J = Golf 4, 1K = Golf 5, 3B and 3C old and new type Passat
+e.g., 1J = Golf 4, 1K = Golf 5, 3B and 3C old and new type Passat

-Position 9: Padding Number:
+Position 9: Filler Number:

 Z, except North America and Canada.

-Position 10: Indicates the year of manufacture:
+Position 10: Indicates Production Year:

 A = 1980